Amazon Shipping Calculator (2026): FBA vs FBM Costs

 Is there an official Amazon shipping calculator for FBM?

 No, Amazon does not provide a dedicated, upfront amazon shipping calculator for FBM sellers to estimate carrier costs before a sale.
 Sellers should use third party tools to compare rates from USPS, UPS, and FedEx.
+The right Amazon shipping calculator for FBM will be a third party tool.

 What is the most important factor for calculating shipping costs?